MurasatoNaoya/BSE-Consensus/README.md

 else:
     print("The market session was rejected due to low PPS.")

-# Customize the code to meet your specific project needs.
+# Tailor the code to meet your specific project needs.